6th National Congress of the Communist Party of Vietnam: The Congress

 In the Political Report delivered to the 6th National Congress on 15 December, Trường Chinh said that the Central Committee, the Politburo, the Secretariat and the Council of Ministers were responsible for their own inadequacies and Vietnam's economic failures.
 The report functioned as a severe self-criticism of the central party leadership.
 The leadership's failures were reiterated by a host of speakers, including Nguyễn Văn Linh, who spoke about the problems of "sluggish production, confusion in distribution systems, enduring socio-economic difficulties, and flagging confidence of the population".
 Nguyễn Thanh Bình, the Central Committee Secretary responsible for agriculture, echoed previous sentiments during the preparations for the Congress and spoke of the need for decentralization, household and family economics, and the introduction of an independent market.
-Võ Trần Chí, a member of the Standing Committee of the Hồ Chí Minh City Party Committee, affirmed the Congress's commitment to reform to strengthen productivity and managerial performance.
+Võ Trần Chí, a member of the Standing Committee for the Hồ Chí Minh City Party Committee, affirmed the Congress's commitment to reform to strengthen productivity and managerial performance.

 While supporting change, Trường Chinh in his Political Report talked about the validity of the party's organizational principles, which had governed Vietnam's economy.
 Democratic centralism was to remain unchanged, and centralized management of certain sectors were to be retained.
 In a closed session, the Presidium of the 6th National Congress on 18 December acknowledged the importance of the continued transformation of private industry and commerce and the validity of economic contracts between production and business units.
 He endorsed the state's role as a supplier of goods produced by state-owned enterprises and supported the long-time policy of labour distribution.
 These policies were passed, and underwrote the economic policies initiated at the 4th and 5th National Congresses.
-The party leadership's immediate goals set forth in the Political Report were: To restructure the production system; readjust the investment outlay within the system; continue the building and strengthening of the socialist relations of production; to utilize and develop the economic sectors in the correct way; to renovate the way economy was managed; to emphasize the role of science and technology in the economy; and to expand and to increase the effectiveness of Vietnam's foreign economic relations.
+The party leadership's immediate goals set forth in the Political Report were: to restructure the production system; to readjust the investment outlay within the system; to continue the building and strengthening of the socialist relations of production; to utilize and develop the economic sectors in the correct way; to renovate the way economy was managed; to emphasize the role of science and technology in the economy; and to expand and to increase the effectiveness of Vietnam's foreign economic relations.